 Fleur has to be started in the respective directory.
 Since every new Fleur run overwrites the old output files

 make sure that you create backups of these files before starting the band structure calculation.
 The data from the

 out.xml files may be needed in the postprocessing to the band structure calculation.

-The output of a band structure calculation is stored in several files.
+The simplest band-structure output is stored in several files: